 The Religious Freedom Index: American Perspectives on the First Amendment is produced by the Becket Fund for Religious Liberty.
-Caleb Lyman and Dr. Dee Allsop are the Principal Investigators of this project.
-As Principal Investigators, Caleb and Dee have responsibility for the protection of the rights and welfare of human subjects, the conduct of the study and the ethical performance of the project.
+Ryan Colby and Dr. Dee Allsop are the Principal Investigators of this project.
+As Principal Investigators, Ryan and Dee have responsibility for the protection of the rights and welfare of human subjects, the conduct of the study and the ethical performance of the project.
 Inquiries about the study should be directed to

 The Becket Fund for Religious Liberty

 Washington, DC 20006